JGCRI/niazi-etal_2024_nature-sustainability/figures/README.md

-## This is the directory to place scripts or instructions in for recreating the figures that are represented in your publication
+### This directory contains the core set of figures that are represented in the paper.